rustomvachha/gettingandcleaningdata/README.md

 ### gettingandcleaningdata repository

 ## list of files
-<b>run_Analysis.R</b>     This is the R script that reads the data and generates the tidy data
+<b>run_analysis.R</b>     This is the R script that reads the data and generates the tidy data.
+Comments are provided within the script.

 <b>README.md</b>          This file.
 Contains the list of files that are part of this project